 Jump to:

 In Chinese culture, we make dumplings as a family to bring good luck and fortune for the Lunar New Year!
-It's a wonderful cooking activity to do together with loved ones.
-It's also a very popular Chinese food that you can find at many Chinese restaurants for dim sum.
+It's a cozy activity to do together as it brings loved ones together.

 Please scroll down to the bottom Recipe Card for full measurements.